LittledoubleU/portfolio-website/README.md

 # To do List
 ### Make all transition when observed
-- Navbar
+- Navbar 80% + design
-- Introduction +
+- Introduction (idle border animation)
 - Contact
 - Skills
 - Project
-- Certificate & Working Experience
+- Certificate (not sure) & Working Experience
 -